JAVegaG/HMC_IA/Project_1/readme.md

-# Project_1
+# Project 1 - Simple Substitution cipher
-Python: Regular expressions, dictionaries, lists, sets, and plots for analyzing "The Gold Bug" by Edgar Allan Poe.
+Python: Regular expressions, dictionaries, lists, sets, and plots for analyzing and decrypting the secret message of "The Gold Bug" by Edgar Allan Poe.